-Those who successfully obtain a role with QAO believe in our values of engage—we engage with purpose; challenge—we challenge ourselves; deliver—we deliver on our commitments; care—we care about our people.
+Those who successfully obtain a role with QAO believe in our values of engage, respect, inspire and deliver.

 We also look for people who thrive in a professional services environment.
 You will strive for excellence, consistently achieve quality results and be a team-player.
 We seek people who are adaptable and excited by change.